Relative Locality in $\kappa$-Poincar\'e: Conclusions and outlook

 \section{Conclusions and outlook}

 The $\kappa$-Poincar\'e Hopf algebra has been subject to an intense study since its discovery, almost 20 years ago.
 It attracted such a large interest because it provides a treatable example of ``quantum geometry'', described through the language of symmetries.
-But until now a coherent picture has not been found, where its physical implications can be unambiguously determined, and a connection with the experiments can be made.
+But until now a coherent picture had not been found, where its physical implications could be unambiguously determined, and a connection with the experiments be made.

 In this paper we established Relative Locality as the natural paradigm in which one should interpret the implications of $\kappa$-Poincar\'e for physics.
 This paradigm comes with a simple and coherent physical model, which allows to unambiguously determine the new effects that $\kappa$-Poincar\'e implies, thus finally allowing for the long-sought connection with the experiments.